One-size-fits-all fits no one

 doing nothing and waiting

-In my experience, the best way to build legal software is incrementally.
+In my experience, the best way to build software that actually works is incrementally.
 Get a useful system into the hands of users, see where it helps, collect feedback, and iterate from there.

 That is usually far better than trying to design a large, expensive all-or-nothing rollout upfront.